vishnu121203/Steel-Plate-Fault-Classification/README.md

-# Steel-Plate-Fault-Classification
-Steel Plate Fault Classification is an ML project that identifies defects in steel plates using classification models.
-Based on features like thickness, orientation, and edge defects, it predicts fault types such as scratches, cracks, or dents.
-Techniques like SVM, Random Forest, and Neural Networks enhance accuracy.
+# Steel Plate Fault Classification

+## Overview
+Steel Plate Fault Classification is a machine learning project designed to detect and classify defects in steel plates.
+The model leverages classification algorithms to categorize faults based on various features, helping in quality control and defect analysis in the manufacturing industry.

+## Features
+- Data preprocessing and exploratory data analysis (EDA)
+- Feature engineering and selection
+- Model training using multiple classification algorithms
+- Performance evaluation using key metrics (Accuracy, Precision, Recall, F1-Score)
+- Deployment-ready model for real-world applications

+## Technologies Used
+- Python
+- Pandas, NumPy
+- Matplotlib, Seaborn
+- Scikit-learn
+- TensorFlow/Keras (for deep learning models)
+- Jupyter Notebook